FardinAhsan146/YoutubeThumbnailSearch/README.md

 Basically searched  Serbian news channel 'belamiportalofficial' (>30k videos), for videos with horses in their thumbnails.
 This can be a useful tool for journalists to search through massive amounts of foreign media.

+Disclaimer: The first time search won't be as fast as above because it needs to download all the video titles and embeded the thumbnails.
+The average rate is around 1000 videos processed per minute.
+This is primarily because of having to rate limit the requests we send to youtube.

 ## This is the problem this tool solves for me
 1. I want to search for a youtube video from a specific channel.
 2. I forgot the title or anything even resembling it, or the title isn't in English and I have not a chance of ever finding it.